FAQ about Confident Childbirth hypnobirthing

 I’m going to yoga classes, isn’t that enough?

-Yoga’s fantastic.
-In combination with self-hypnosis and other Confident Childbirth hypnobirthing skills, you can be even more in control.
+Yoga is fantastic especially as it will help you prepare physically for birth.
+In combination with self-hypnosis and other Confident Childbirth hypnobirthing skills, you can feel even more in control and trust your body.
 And then you can use your self-hypnosis to cope more easily with family life (like getting easily back to sleep during any disturbed nights after your baby is born!)

 What about antenatal classes?